tomca32/snake/README.md

 ## Lessons Learned

-### Green and grey tiles next to each other cause optical illusions
+### Green and grey tiles next to each other cause optical illusions on a screen with f.lux enabled

 ![green and grey optical illusion](docs/optical_illusion.png)

-In the above image, it looks like the wall next to the green snake is redish in hue.
+In the above image, then f.lux is enabled, it looks like the wall next to the green snake is redish in hue.
 I was certain this was a rendering bug somewhere.
-It's not; it's an optical illusion.
+It's not; it's an optical illusion, or a f.lux artifact.
 The wall is grey.

 ![green and grey optical illusion](docs/optical_illusion_zoomed_in.png)

-This is the same image zoomed in, as you can see, the wall is grey.
+This is the same image zoomed in, and even with f.lux enabled, the wall is grey.
 I don't want to admit how much time I wasted on this.

 ### Determining direction from user input is complex